Perch – Perca fluviatilis

 Description: Perch are one of our prettiest (and maybe boldest!) native fish with it’s bright red fins and stripes.
 Sometimes referred to as ‘the sergeant’, it is a master of disguise and camouflage making it a superior predator.
 These will eat small fish up to ¾ their own body length.
 That said, the Perch is quite happy with larger inhabitants.

-Perch will require a live food source such as Shrimp, Maggots or worms to do best.
+Perch require a live food source such as Shrimp, Maggots or worms.
 They will rarely accept a flake or pellet.